 For all appeals (grammar, upper and primary), you must provide your reasons for expressing a preference for that specific school and why you believe your case outweighs the Admission Authority's case that admission of any additional child would cause prejudice to the school.

-You are able to appeal against each decision refusing you a place at a school and therefore you are entitled to lodge more than one appeal if you wish.
+You are able to appeal against each decision refusing you a place at a school and you are entitled to lodge more than one appeal.
 A separate appeal form should be submitted for each school you wish to appeal for.

-Please Note: The deadline by which any appeal must be lodged is 20 school days from the date you received notification that your application was unsuccessful (the notification date is the date on the letter advising you that a place was not available at your preferred school).
+Please note: Appeals must be lodged 20 school days from the date you received notification that your application was unsuccessful (the notification date is the date on the letter advising you that a place was not available at your preferred school).

 - appellants who had participated in the selection review process (and been unsuccessful)